Step 4: Full View

 Should Engineer A immediately disclose the data inaccuracy to Attorney X without delay, defer to Attorney X's guidance on timing, or withhold the correction until settlement negotiations conclude?

-Disclose Immediately as Non-Deferrable Obligation Board's choice Immediately and affirmatively advise Attorney X of the discovered data inaccuracy and the materially different corrected conclusions, treating disclosure as a non-deferrable professional obligation regardless of the active settlement negotiations.
+O1 Immediately and affirmatively advise Attorney X of the discovered data inaccuracy and the materially different corrected conclusions, treating disclosure as a non-deferrable professional obligation regardless of the active settlement negotiations.
+Board's choice

 The Truthfulness Obligation and Post-Submission Error Correction and Disclosure Obligation require Engineer A to immediately advise Attorney X of the discovered inaccuracy, because allowing a known material misrepresentation to persist constitutes a continuing professional violation.
 The Faithful Agent Obligation toward Attorney X creates a competing pull toward deference to the attorney's litigation strategy and timing preferences, particularly given that disclosure may materially weaken Attorney X's settlement position.
 The Forensic Expert Immediate Error Correction Disclosure Obligation establishes that the attorney requires accurate information to make informed settlement decisions, and that the faithful agent duty is properly fulfilled, not violated, by disclosure.
 The Adversarial Settlement Context Non-Deferral Constraint forecloses treating the active negotiation posture as a basis for delay.